Esterni/pyracing/docs/methods.md

 | sort=Sort.champ_points.value<br>order=Sort.descending.value | How to sort and order the data.
 The default is to sort the data with the most recent race as the first result. <br>The `Sort` enum is from the `constants` module. |

 ### series_race_results()
-Returns summary info for the specified season_id and race_week.
+Returns a list of [SeriesRaceResults objects](datapoints.md#seriesraceresults) each representing a session that contained at least 1 registered driver for the requested race_week info for the specified season_id and race_week.
 Results are restricted to a single week per query.

 | Args/Kwargs | Description                                                                                              |
 | :---------- | :------------------------------------------------------------------------------------------------------- |